hmcts/sscs-track-your-appeal-notifications/README.md

 # SSCS - Track Your Appeal Notifications

 ## Purpose
-Track Your Appeal Notifications is a spring boot based application used to send notifications to gov notify.
+Track Your Appeal Notifications is a Spring Boot based application used to send notifications to gov notify.

 The [Job-Scheduler](https://github.com/hmcts/job-scheduler) is used to start notification requests using callbacks.